 Here are some helpful steps in bringing your beloved cat or dog into Hawaii.
-Your goal is to avoid the 120 day quarantine and I wanted to share my experience with you and tell you some of the things I went through.
+The goal is to avoid the quarantine on island.
+I wanted to share my experience with you and tell you some of the things I went through.
 I am no expert on the rules of the Department of Agriculture Animal Quarantine so please refer to them to validate what you need.
-I just wanted to share my experience importing my large dog going through the whole experience.
+I just wanted to share my experience importing my large dog and going through the whole experience.

 Here is a quick checklist of things required for import:

 Wait 30 days at home (in other state) after successful OIE-FAVN test (changed from 120 days to 30)

 OIE-FAVN rabies blood test (administered by base Veterinarian)